simoninireland/epydemic/doc/implementation/challenges.rst

 A more subtle situation occurs with core data structures, whose performance (and more significantly their computational complexity) is critical to the performance overall.
 Several data structures have been re-designed when profiling has shown them to be bottlenecks.
+Notably the :class:`Locus` uses a specially-coded balanced binary tree so as to support efficient random drawing from a set.

 The cost of running multiple simulations reduced by using parallelism, and this is why ``epydemic`` is built on top of ``epyc``, a library for managing computational